Streaming

 The $body parameter can be a string or a generator.
 If it is a generator, the worker will iterate over it and send chunks to the client. $status and $headers are the same as in the respond() method of the Spiral\RoadRunner\Http\HttpWorker class.
 The $endOfStream parameter indicates whether the response is finished.
 If set to false, the worker will wait for the next chunk.

-Here is the example of the streaming response:
+Here is an example of a streaming response:

 worker.php